glideroggan/dream/readme.md

 ## pages
 ### home
 - What more do we want to show on the home page?
+  - a loan widget (if you have the product)
+  - a product widget, where you can easily get certain products
+  - a savings insight widget (if you have saving accounts)
+  - a pension widget (if you have a pension account)
 ### accounts
 - show a more dedicated page with more information about the account
-- show a list of transactions
+- ✔️show a list of transactions
 - show a list of upcoming payments

 # widgets